tizz98/netflix_roulette/README.md

 - `year`: (Optional) Year of the media you are searching for.

 #### Attributes
+- `title`: User supplied title of the media you are searching for.
+- `year`: User supplied year of the media you are searching for.
 - `rating`: How high the media is rated, max is 5.
 - `poster`: The poster for the media, right from the Netflix CDN.
 - `mediatype`: 0 means movie, 1 means TV Show.
 See also `get_readable_mediatype()`.